Checkmk/checkmk-dev-tools/README.md

 ## Contained tools

-### `ci-artifacts`
+### General

-`ci-artifacts` is a tool for accessing and triggering (currently Jenkins only) CI job builds and making build artifacts available locally in an efficient way (i.e. avoiding unnessessary builds by comparing certain constraints like job parameters and time of already available builds).

-Formerly it was only used to make artifacts available which is the reason for the name and some CLI desing desicions.

-#### Usage

-Run `ci-artifacts --help` in general to get more details about the usage of the tool.

-If no API key, username and URL to Jenkins is provided in `~/.config/jenkins_jobs/jenkins_jobs.ini` those parameters have to be specified explicitly.
+For tools interacting with Jenkins an API key, username and URL to Jenkins has to be provided with `~/.config/jenkins_jobs/jenkins_jobs.ini` otherwise those parameters have to be specified explicitly.

 This is a template of the `jenkins_jobs.ini` file